ameya-angadi/Sentinel/README.md

 The high-speed sensor acquisition is handled by the Sentinel_Pico.ino sketch.
 This code is optimized for Digital Signal Processing (DSP) and Serial Data Streaming.

 Core & Environment:
-This node requires the Earle Philhower Pico Core for advanced RP2040 support.
+This node requires the **Earle Philhower Pico Core for RP2040 support**.

 You can follow my detailed tutorial on setting up this core here: <a href = "https://projecthub.arduino.cc/angadiameya007/getting-started-with-raspberry-pi-pico-in-arduino-ide-5e13ee">Getting Started with Raspberry Pi Pico in Arduino IDE. </a>

 Required Manual Libraries:
 The following libraries by Adafruit Industries must be installed manually.
 Please ensure you select "Install All Dependencies" when prompted:

-DHT Sensor Library: Used for the DHT11 temperature and humidity data.
+**DHT Sensor Library**: Used for the DHT11 temperature and humidity data.

-Adafruit BMP280 Library: Used for high-precision atmospheric pressure readings.
+**Adafruit BMP280 Library**: Used for high-precision atmospheric pressure readings.

-Adafruit MPU6050: Used for the tri-axis accelerometer and vibration monitoring.
+**Adafruit MPU6050**: Used for the tri-axis accelerometer and vibration monitoring.

-Adafruit Unified Sensor: A required base dependency for the sensors above.
+**Adafruit Unified Sensor**: A required base dependency for the sensors above.

 By offloading these sensor tasks to the Pi Pico, we ensure that the ESP32-S3 remains completely responsive for user interaction and network requests, preventing the system "hangs" common in single-processor designs.